lctimanae/CoronaModel/README.txt

-If the code is used for a scientific work, please reference the following publication:

-[1] Luis Carlos Timaná, Jaimis S. L. Colqui, Carlos Suárez, José Pissolato Filho.
-Implementation of a Voltage-Dependent Transmission Line Model with Corona Effect Consideration.
-Electric Power Systems Research (submitted article).

 The transmission line models described in [1] are validated using high-voltage impulse test data presented in:

 [2] C. F. Wagner, I. W. Gross, and B. L. Lloyd, "High-Voltage Impulse Tests on Transmission Lines [includes discussion]," in Transactions of the American Institute of Electrical Engineers.
 Part III: Power Apparatus and Systems, vol. 73, no. 2, pp. 196-210, April 1954.